centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-windows-nsclient-05-restapi.md

 <!--Online IMP Licence & IT-100 Editions-->

-1. Install the Centreon Plugin package on every Centreon poller expected to monitor Windows ressources using REST API:
+1. Install the Centreon Plugin package on every Centreon Poller expected to monitor Windows ressources using REST API:

 ```bash
 yum install centreon-plugin-Operatingsystems-Windows-Restapi
 ```

-2. On the Centreon Web interface, install the 'Windows NSClient API' Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page
+2. On the Centreon Web interface, install the *Windows NSClient API* Centreon Pack on the **Configuration > Plugin Packs > Manager** page

 <!--Offline IMP License-->

-1. Install the Centreon Plugin package on every Centreon poller expected to monitor Windows ressources using REST API:
+1. Install the Centreon Plugin package on every Centreon Poller expected to monitor Windows ressources using REST API:

 ```bash
 yum install centreon-plugin-Operatingsystems-Windows-Restapi
 ```

-2. Install the Centreon Plugin-Pack RPM on the Centreon Central server:
+2. Install the Centreon Pack RPM on the Centreon Central server:

 ```bash
 yum install centreon-pack-operatingsystems-windows-nsclient-05-restapi
 ```

-3. On the Centreon Web interface, install the 'Windows NSClient API' Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page
+3. On the Centreon Web interface, install the *Windows NSClient API* Pack on the **Configuration > Plugin Packs > Manager** page

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Configuration

-* Create a new host in Centreon, apply the template "OS-Windows-NSClient-05-Restapi-custom".
+* Log into Centreon and add a new Host through **Configuration > Hosts**.
-* Configure all the mandatory macros :
+* Apply the *OS-Windows-NSClient-05-Restapi-custom* template and configure all the mandatory Macros:

 | Mandatory | Name                      | Description                                                                |
 | :-------- | :------------------------ | :------------------------------------------------------------------------- |